What is peripheral neuropathy?

 Even if you already have some form of peripheral neuropathy, healthy lifestyle steps can help you feel your best and reduce the pain and symptoms related to the disorder.
 You’ll also want to quit smoking, not let injuries go untreated, and be meticulous about caring for your feet and treating wounds to avoid complications, such as the loss of a limb.

-In some cases, non-prescription hand and foot braces can help you compensate for muscle weakness.
+In some cases, non-prescription hand and foot braces can help you make up for muscle weakness.
 Orthotics can help you walk better.
 Relaxation techniques, such as yoga, may help ease emotional as well as physical symptoms.

 - Neuropathy affects the body in many different ways, including how well you’re able to use your muscles, feeling and sensation in your various body parts, and other body functions that are automatic such as your heartbeat.